--To accomplish objectives, the certificate program exposes students to current issues, policies, and practices in integrated water resources management, leadership, environmental and regulatory policies, water law, finance, professional relations and core concepts in water science and engineering.
-This curriculum was designed by water experts, leaders in regional water industry, board members, and former certificate graduates as well as a special advisory committee.
+This program exposes students to current issues, policies, and practices in integrated water resources management, leadership, law, finance, regulatory policies and core concepts in water science and engineering.
+The curriculum was designed by water experts and leaders in the regional water industry.

 The general purpose of certification is designed to prepare individuals currently employed as intermediate level supervisors in the various fields of water supply and treatment for higher management positions.
 If you are a prospective student who does not fall into this category, you are encouraged to contact the program director to determine if this program is a good fit for you.

 To successfully complete the certificate, five courses are required to be completed within a three year period.
 Participants must begin by completing WTRM 401, the core survey course.
 Participants may then pick and choose the order of classes in which they wish to enroll.
 Taken sequentially, the certificate takes approximately 17 months.